balt-dev/SSpy/README.md

 > My song file is corrupted!
 What do I do?

 This usually happens when the level is interrupted during saving.
 It's good practice to make backups often.
+Not much you can do :/

 ## Notes